nikitavoloboev/data/productivity/flow/rules.md

 - No meat or dairy products.
 Health and [ethical reasons](../../life/compassion.md).
 - Focus on Whole Food, Plant-Based diet.

+## Writing
+- Use proper punctuation and capitalise things appropriately.
+- When adding __:__, don't add space beforehand.
+- When making tasks (2Do, Trello, GitHub issues), use imperative tense.
+- Remove unnecessary and _filler_ words.
+	- If something can be said in less words, say it in less words.
+	- Always try to be clear and to the point.
+- Both in code and prose.
+Say more with less and never repeat myself.
+- Minimise using word _here_.
+	- When wanting to reference a certain URL, I don't need to mention _and you can see it here_.
+I can most likely just change the thing I want to show and wrap that in URL.
+It looks cleaner this way and saves space.

+## Markdown
+- Don't leave unnecessary whitespace between headings and text.
+- Don't need to add __:__ to the end of text when adding image below as it is implicit.
+- Only use HTML to adjust the image if the original size is not what I need.
+Don't adjust images blindly and check how the final image looks rendered compared to the text.
+- Use __Bold__ for strong emphasis.
+Use _Italic_ for soft emphasis.
+And `code quotes` for actual code, variables, path names and quoting inline (in same sentence).

 ## Wiki
 - Describe links on the same line with __-__ separator (if needs more description, then sub dash).
 - Don't repeat myself or anyone else.
 If something has already been said either by me or someone else, link to it (especially in this wiki).